danczakre/RCSFA_CoreMS/README.md

 - R and RStudio
   - Download and install R: https://www.r-project.org/
   - Download and install RStudio: https://posit.co/download/rstudio-desktop/
-- _Recommended, but optional:_ An integrated development environment (IDE) of your choice – we recommend using VS Code (https://code.visualstudio.com/)
+- _Recommended, but optional:_ An integrated development environment (IDE) of your choice – we used VS Code (https://code.visualstudio.com/)
   - An IDE is a program that allows you to have a bit more control over scripting than simply writing in a text editor.
 This is useful if you plan on editing the script and want to do some testing on your own.
   - VS Code is compatible with many different coding languages and interfaces well with virtual environments
   - Each IDE will need to be configured differently so please look up how to configure VS Code if you desire